-Training and onboarding of customer service and customer experience staff can be costly and time-consuming.
-When you add the unpredictability of a pandemic, the financial risks of overstaffing and turnover are even greater.
+Training and onboarding of customer service staff can be costly and time-consuming.
+When you mix in the unpredictability of supply chain disruption and staffing issues, the grave financial risks of overstaffing, understaffing, and attrition start to add up.

 In an environment where the risk of cost and revenue mismatch is at an all-time high, cutting unnecessary expenses is quite important.

-Given the almost impossible task of forecasting revenues in this environment, companies are reducing fixed cost wherever possible, especially with their customer service teams.
+Given the almost impossible task of forecasting revenues in this environment, companies are reducing fixed costs wherever possible, especially with their customer service teams and software.
 But what’s the “right” amount of cost reduction?
-How long will the downturn last, and by cutting cost to the bone will it harm customer retention efforts and further reduce revenue?
+How long will the downturn last, and by cutting cost to the bone will management harm customer retention efforts and further reduce revenue?

 Improving customer experiences doesn’t just drive brand loyalty and awareness, it’s a proven method of driving revenue for your business.
 Loyal customers are created by exemplary online service and customer support delivered with speed, empathy, and precision.
 Creating and retaining loyal customers is incredibly beneficial for a multitude of reasons: